MichaelCereda/PixelBurstJS/README.md

 ATTENTION
 =========
 This project is in the pre-alpha stage, aka it's not working... please check the changes
+ 07/06/11 - alpha stage, the first release is coming

 Usage
 =========